Relative tilting theory in abelian categories I: Auslander-Buchweitz-Reiten approximations theory in subcategories and cotorsion pairs: Introduction

-Let us describe briefly the contents and main results of this paper.
+Let us describe briefly the contents and main results of this first paper.
 Section 2 is devoted to introduce some categorical and homological preliminaries in an arbitrary abelian category $\C$.
 In particular, we shall recall the definition of homological dimensions relative to a class $\X\subseteq\C$.
-Namely, for a class $\T\subseteq\C,$ $\pd_\X(\T)$ denotes the $\mathcal{X}$-projective dimension of $\T$ and $\id_\X(\T)$ denotes the $\mathcal{X}$-injective dimension of $\T.$ Furthermore, in proposition \ref{prop:M ortodonal cerrado por n-cocientes sii pdM=00003Dn} we characterize the classes $\mathcal{T}\subseteq\mathcal{C}$ such that $\pd_\X(\T)\leq n$ through a property called \emph{closed by $n$-quotients in $\mathcal{X}$}.
-We also present the definition of $n$-$\X$-cluster tilting in the abelian category $\C,$ which is a generalization of the $n$-cluster tilting category given by Osamu Iyama in \cite{iyama2011cluster}, and study such categories from the point of view of $n$-quotients in $\mathcal{X}\subseteq\C.$ \
+Namely, for a class $\T\subseteq\C,$ $\pd_\X(\T)$ denotes the $\mathcal{X}$-projective dimension of $\T$ and $\id_\X(\T)$ denotes the $\mathcal{X}$-injective dimension of $\T.$ Furthermore, in Proposition \ref{prop:M ortodonal cerrado por n-cocientes sii pdM=00003Dn} we characterize the classes $\mathcal{T}\subseteq\mathcal{C}$ such that $\pd_\X(\T)\leq n$ through a property called \emph{closed by $n$-quotients in $\mathcal{X}$}.
+We also present the definition of $n$-$\X$-cluster tilting in the abelian category $\C,$ which is a generalization of the $n$-cluster tilting category given by O. Iyama in \cite{iyama2011cluster}, and study such categories from the point of view of $n$-quotients in $\mathcal{X}\subseteq\C.$ \

-In Section 3, we present and study new notions that will help us to state a relative Auslander-Reiten correspondence in the second paper for coming, see \cite{Argudin-Mendoza2}.
-Namely, we shall introduce the notions of \emph{$\X$-complete pair} and \emph{$\X$-hereditary pair}.
-These concepts are generalizations of the complete cotorsion pairs and hereditary cotorsion pairs, respectively, with the difference that the above-mentioned pairs need not to be cotorsion pairs.
-We prove, on one hand, a generalization of Salce's Lemma (see Lemma \ref{lem:Lema-de-Salce}) that characterizes $\X$-complete pairs; and on the other hand, a generalization of Garcia-Rozas's Lemma (see Lemma \ref{lem:Garc=0000EDa-Rozas}) that characterizes $\X$-hereditary pairs.
-Moreover, some examples are given to illustrate the definitions and properties of the relative pairs introduced in this section. \
+In Section 3, we present and study new notions that will help us to state a relative Auslander-Reiten correspondence in the second forcoming paper, see \cite[Cors.
+3.49 and 3.50]{Argudin-Mendoza2}.
+Namely, we shall introduce the notions of \emph{$\X$-complete} and \emph{$\X$-hereditary} pairs.
+These concepts are generalizations of the complete and hereditary cotorsion pairs with the difference that the above-mentioned pairs do not need to be cotorsion pairs.
+We point out that $\X$-complete and $\X$-hereditary pairs appear in a natural way in \cite{Argudin-Mendoza2} and are of the form $({}^\perp(\T^\perp), \T^\perp)$ for $\T$ an $n$-$\X$-tilting subcategory of $\C.$ Notice that we do not know if $({}^\perp(\T^\perp), \T^\perp)$ is a cotorsion pair and a particular case when this occur can be seen in Corollary \ref{Tp=cp}.
+Other context where the $\X$-complete and $\X$-hereditary pairs appear in a natural way is in the study of quiver representations in abelian categories, see \cite[Thms.
+5.16 and 5.17 and Cor.
+5.18]{Argudin-Mendoza3}. \